Pantoporia paraka

 Photo taken at Doi Suthep-Pui National Park, Chiang Mai, Thailand.
 1050m a.s.l.

-Quite widely distributed across the region except in the coldest countries, Nepal and Bhutan.
+Pantoporia paraka is quite widely distributed across the region except in the coldest countries, Nepal and Bhutan.
 It can be locally common.
 There is little difference between the sexes and they look similar to each other.
 Although basically a forest species, where it prefers to stay, it is often seen at forest edges and in sunny glades within the forest.
 It is a fairly weak flier and usually flies close to the ground.
-Multivoltine with several broods per annum.
+It is multivoltine with several broods per annum.

 Synonyms and previously used names: Rahinda paraka, Neptis paraka